 Media outlets are constantly reporting on the challenges and barriers facing teachers, nurses, and law enforcement.
 However, the social work community appears to be invisible.
 There is no doubt in my mind that Social Workers are the restorative power and profession of hope, but this power must be manifested into united action.
 The current structure of our profession promotes fragmentation and isolation of social workers with different focuses into smaller groups.

-I believe that removing barriers preventing intra-communication, collaboration, sharing of ideas and resources within our profession is single most important factor in solving issues facing our communities as well as uniting our profession.
-With the austerity cuts to public agencies, we must be even more innovated in pooling our resources and respond by not being invisible anymore.
+I believe that removing barriers preventing intra-communication, collaboration, and sharing of ideas and resources within our profession is the single most important factor in solving issues facing our communities as well as uniting our profession.
+With the austerity cuts to public agencies, we must be even more innovative in pooling our resources and responding by not being invisible anymore.

 Uniting Social Workers with different areas of focus would be the most powerful force needed to address the important issues facing society today.
-Our different focuses are not our weakness, but our strongest attribute collectively.
+Our different focuses are not our weaknesses, but our strongest attributes collectively.
 But, we must first elevate our profession’s presence on the global stage.

 We must double our public relation efforts in showing our contributions around the world and in our local communities.
 As social work month starts on March 1st, it’s the best opportunity for us to elevate our profession in the global conversations on poverty, inequality, and human rights.